GoogleChrome/web.dev/src/site/content/en/learn/accessibility/test-manual/index.md

 </figure> <strong>Let's fix it.</strong>
 </span>

-To meet the 3:1 color contrast requirements, the social media icons were changed to a darker gray.
+To meet the 3:1 color contrast requirements, the social media icons are changed to a darker gray.

 <figure class="screenshot">
   {% Img src="image/VbsHyyQopiec0718rMq2kTE1hke2/E02bbVtKS9QCkQi8PvCc.png", alt="A screenshot of the demo with the color analyzer showing failing icon color contrast.", width="800", height="570"